-- Recording practical and written observations - Exploring materials, processes, technologies and techniques
+- Generating and developing ideas - Researching primary and contextual sources - Recording practical and written observations - Exploring materials, processes, technologies and techniques

 2 units over the two years for A Level: Component 1 - Coursework 60%

 Component 2 - Externally Set Assignment 40%

 Students can go on to further studies, usually at Art College or further education.
 These studies may lead to related careers which might include photography, advertising, publishing, media and journalism.